-- One bathroom for every eight household members. - Separate beds for children.
-(Two related children of the same sex under the age of 12 may share a double or larger bed.) - A minimum of two-feet horizontally between beds.
-(Except for between bunk beds, where there must be a minimum of 5 feet.) - Separate bedrooms for adults and children.
-(Except for children who are under 1 year.)
+- > One bathroom for every eight household members. - Separate beds for children.
+Two related children of the same sex under the age of 12 may share a double or larger bed. - > A minimum of two feet horizontally between beds.
+A minimum of 5 feet between bunk beds. - Separate bedrooms for adults and children, except for children under 1 year old.

-A complete list of rules of foster homes and foster care can be found at https://docs.legis.wisconsin.gov/code/admin_code/dcf/035_059/56 (Wisconsin Administrative Code DCF 56) Some exceptions may be made if the home belongs to a relative of the child/youth placed there.
+For complete list of rules for foster homes and foster care see Wisconsin Administrative Code DCF 56: https://docs.legis.wisconsin.gov/code/admin_code/dcf/021_099/56 Some exceptions may be made if the home belongs to a relative of the child/youth placed there.